wiruwiru/AutomaticAds-CS2/README.md

-# CallAdminSystem CS2
+# AutomaticAds CS2
-Allows players to report another user who is breaking the community rules, this report is sent as an embed message to Discord so that administrators can respond.
+This plugin allows you to schedule and display announcements in the chat at customizable intervals.
+Each announcement is accompanied by a brief sound effect to capture players' attention seamlessly."

 https://github.com/user-attachments/assets/aae16cc4-7c67-477a-8c89-437d5c035211